tribalmedia/photocollagemaker/README.md

   1. Download direct or clone library ```git clone https://github.com/tribalmedia/photocollagemaker.git```.
   2. Include ```photoCollageMaker.js``` in your project.
-  3. Include the code in the 'Gettiing Started' in any where you want.
+  3. Include the code in the 'Getting Started' in anywhere you want.

 ## Features
 * Collage your images in a frame.
 * Resize the frame.